Saturday, 23 November 2019

 With a small retail counter at street level and a maze of corridors leading to Dickensian wood-panelled offices and subterranean storage rooms behind, Paxton’s was an odd place indeed, employing a motley assortment of misfits, oddballs and eccentrics.
 Some senior staff members had worked there for decades and nearly all had unusual personality traits.
 Like something from the lyrics of the 1966 Cat Stevens hit "Matthew & Son", a few of the more venerable managers were even rumoured to have been at the company for 50 years, taking them back to the First World War!

 There was Ron, an angry little man who commuted by train every morning from Luton.
-With Coke bottle specs and a toothpick-thin roll-up permanently clamped between his lips, Ron was in a perpetual state of red-faced indignation and would moan endlessly about the world in general and the deficiencies of British Rail in particular to anyone within earshot.
+With Coke bottle specs and a toothpick-thin roll-up permanently clamped between his bloodless lips, Ron was in a perpetual state of red-faced indignation and would moan endlessly about the world in general and the deficiencies of British Rail in particular to anyone within earshot.

 Using a piece of wood as a makeshift guitar and placing heavy emphasis on Roger Daltrey’s stuttering delivery (particularly the line “why don’t you all f-f-f-f-fade away” which he seemed to find particularly risqué) Nigel would roll around on the floor and then smash his “guitar”, Townshend style.
 And, heartless bastards that we were, we would encourage him endlessly, until one of the managers heard the racket and came down to curtail the performance.